Hi-PACE/hipace/docs/source/run/parameters.rst

 The laser pulse length :math:`L0 = \tau / c_0` can be specified via the pulse duration ``laser.tau``.

 * ``laser.use_laser`` (`0` or `1`) optional (default `0`)
-    Weather to activate the laser envelope solver.
+    Whether to activate the laser envelope solver.

 * ``laser.a0`` (`float`) optional (default `0`)
     Peak normalized vector potential of the laser pulse.